-The selected newsroom is already in your list of favorites.
+The selected newsroom has been added to your list of favorites.
 Go to My Favorites

 Texas A&M AgriLife